 The types of information protected by this policy are: confidential information (CI), such as individually identifiable health information and protected health information (“PHI”), financial information, non-public personal information, and all data exchanged during the course of business to complete the tasks associated with an agreement, consultation, audit, or project.

 Additional data and information may include company/client contact names, addresses, email addresses, demographic data, etc. This information may be stored in internal systems, such as sales management applications.
-These systems permit PSG employees to access and process such data solely for the purposes of customer fulfillment, business administration, business reporting, statistical analysis and marketing of PSG products and services.
+These systems permit PHARMACEUTICAL STRATEGIES GROUP employees to access and process such data solely for the purposes of customer fulfillment, business administration, business reporting, statistical analysis and marketing of PHARMACEUTICAL STRATEGIES GROUP products and services.

 Incident Management and Reporting